Bible Study

 1 Samuel 13

-In 1 Samuel 13, Saul decided to offer the burnt offering to the Lord without Samuel, the prophet and priest.
+In 1 Samuel 13, Saul offered the burnt offering to the Lord without Samuel, the prophet and priest.
 When Samuel asked why he had done it, Saul answered that the troops were deserting him.
 He shared he wanted to obtain God’s favor, so he forced himself.3

 He literally said that, and it blew my mind.
 You forced yourself?
 Seriously?